 The official Path Forward networking motto is, “who you know is what you know.”
 Networking is a key part not just to landing a new job, but figuring out what job you’d like to do in the first place.
 Talking with friends, old colleagues, classmates, and acquaintances can broaden your perspective on what the job market looks like, what skills are in demand, and the different roles that exist in your career field.

-Just because you can’t meet with people physically doesn’t mean your networking has to take a pause.
-Here are some ways you can reach out and network while staying in:
+If you don’t have the time or opportunity to meet with others in-person, that doesn’t mean your networking has to take a pause.
+Here are five ways you can reach out and network virtually:

 Grab a virtual coffee.
-The local coffee shop may be takeout-only, but you don’t need to cancel all your networking plans.
-Move them to a virtual space instead.
+Getting a coffee with a friend or old coworker can be a great way to network, and you can do it in a virtual space, too.
 If anything, a more flexible meeting schedule (like the chance to reschedule a coffee meeting into a happy hour) can present opportunities to meet with more people and grow a wider network.

 Take it online.
 If you’re feeling video chat fatigue, take your networking to the website that was created for it: LinkedIn.
 First, make sure your profile is completed and up-to-date with any courses you’ve taken or skills you’ve picked up during your career break.
 Message your existing connections, connect with new ones, and stay active by posting and commenting on your feed and any groups you’re a part of.
 Networking on LinkedIn is a pressure-free way to get back into a professional mindset and connect with your network without setting up one-on-one meetings.